59 Red Flowers: Complete List With Names and Pictures

 Contents

-Your garden is your happy place.
-And one of the most popular flower colors to have in your garden is red.
+One of the most popular flower colors to have in your garden is red.
 This is the color of love, passion, and excitement!
-This is a highly attractive color that will catch the attention of anyone who may be in or around your garden.
+This is a highly attractive color that will catch the attention of anyone who may be in your garden.
 While you may have red flowers in your garden now, there are likely many you’ve never heard of before!

 In this comprehensive guide, you’ll learn everything you need to know about our favorite red flowers for your home or garden.
 Each type of flower will vary in form and shade, so you have a lot of variety to choose from to make every corner of your garden special.
 Throughout this guide, we will give you a short introduction to each of these flowers, plus some tips on how to best care for them.
 Let’s take a closer look!